 Budget Traveler (€100-130 per day)

-This tier is achievable if you stay in hostels (€35-50/night for a dorm bed) or budget hotels in the 9th-12th arrondissements, eat at bakeries and street food stalls for lunch (€5-10), cook some meals or visit supermarkets, and focus on free attractions.
-Paris offers an extraordinary amount of free experiences: wandering neighborhoods, visiting churches (including Sacre-Coeur and the exterior of Notre-Dame), enjoying parks, and taking advantage of free museum days (first Sunday of the month at many national museums).
-A Navigo Weekly Pass (approximately €32) covers unlimited Metro, RER, and bus travel for the week.
+This tier works if you sleep in hostels (€35-50 a night for a dorm bed) or budget hotels in the 9th through 12th arrondissements, take lunch from bakeries and street stalls (€5-10), shop the supermarkets for some meals, and lean on free sights.
+And Paris is generous with free: whole neighborhoods to wander, churches to step into (Sacre-Coeur included, plus the exterior of Notre-Dame), parks to sit in, and free museum days on the first Sunday of the month at many national museums.
+A Navigo Weekly Pass, roughly €32, covers unlimited Metro, RER, and bus for the week.

 Mid-Range Traveler (€200-350 per day)